 - a.
 Recommendations to the Pension Fund Committee in relation to the Investment Strategy for the Fund; - b.
-The performance management of Investment Managers; - c.
-The broad composition of the Fund's investment portfolio, management style and types of investment; - d.
-The proposed procurement process, tender award criteria and evaluation methodology for external advisers and other external assistance including investment managers, property agents and advisors, corporate governance adviser, Fund Custodian, performance measurement advisers, the Fund Actuary and the Fund's AVC Provider ("external support") to enable the Treasurer to the Fund to seek the approval of the Pension Fund Committee to commence the procurement of any required external support. - e.
-The selection and appointment of any required external support(subject to the role of the Pension Fund Committee), their terms of office and remit; - f.
-The allocation of ranges and thresholds within the Investment Managers should operate; - g.
-Review of the Statement of Investment Principles and compliance with investment arrangements; - h.
-Recommendations on the detailed management of the investment portfolios to respond to requests from investment managers to vary certain aspects of their mandates: - i.
-The performance management of any internally managed investments; and - j.
-The securing of specialist advice within allocated budgets
+The broad composition of the Fund's investment portfolio, management style and types of investment; - c.
+The proposed procurement process, tender award criteria and evaluation methodology for external advisers and other external assistance including investment managers, property agents and advisors, corporate governance adviser, Fund Custodian, performance measurement advisers, the Fund Actuary and the Fund's AVC Provider ("external support") to enable the Treasurer to the Fund to seek the approval of the Pension Fund Committee to commence the procurement of any required external support. - d.
+The selection and appointment of any required external support (subject to the role of the Pension Fund Committee), their remit and terms of office: - e.
+The allocation of ranges and thresholds within which the Investment Managers should operate; - f.
+Review of the Statement of Investment Principles and compliance with investment arrangements; - g.
+Recommendations on the detailed management of the investment portfolios including the selection of pooled funds; and - h.
+To oversee the performance of the investment managers appointed by the Fund and to report on the Fund's performance.